-This year’s new material is a discussion guide and text study about bringing holiness to the front lines of the struggle for human rights.
-Resources from prior years, including texts, sermon sparks, and ideas for action, are available on the Resources page.
+A variety of resources, including texts, sermon sparks, and ideas for action, are available on the Resources page.
 (Search either by Program or by Holiday.)
-By signing up, you will join a network of other communities throughout the U.S. and Canada to turn the Shabbat of International Human Rights Day (December 10th) into a day of learning and commitment to action.
+By signing up, you will join a network of other communities throughout the U.S. and Canada to turn this Shabbat into a day of learning and commitment to action.

 We appreciate your call to action and how easy you made it to be part of a nationwide effort.
 We enjoyed seeing Chizuk Amuno listed with other congregations throughout the U.S. and found it affirming during these challenging times for democracy in Israel and around the world.